 In fantasy football, there are some new trends that I enjoy writing about: dynasty leagues, and individual defensive player leagues.
 This weekly column will combine two of those by discussing two young IDPs.
-I will give my scouting thoughts collinson how they played a particular week.
+I will give my scouting thoughts on how they played a particular week.
 Today I will be discussing the Broncos rookie cornerback Bradley Roby and the Patriots linebacker Jaime Collins.

 CB-Bradley Roby, DEN- This rookie corner faces teams every week in hurry up mode.
 Because he played his college ball at Ohio State, this is just another day in the office for Roby.
 The corner back plays physical when asked, jamming the receiver at the line of scrimmage or can play off up to ten yards depending on what the defensive call is.
 It varied where he played: the slot, on the outside or deep middle.
 Against the Chargers, Roby spent a great deal of the time chasing Keenan Allen around the gridiron.
 He closes quickly on the ball with good anticipation.
 When the corner is shadowing his receiver, he tries to keep the offensive player in front of him at all times.